Get

 How Do Cysts Develop?

-Cysts develop when parts of normal anatomy such as hair follicles or secretory glands become damaged or blocked.
+Cysts develop when parts of normal anatomy, such as hair follicles or secretory glands, become damaged or blocked.
 This means that fluids, other bodily materials, and debris become trapped.

 • Trauma: Any sort of injury or trauma can cause a blockage to occur if there is damage to the opening of a follicle or gland.

-• Infections: Any sort of infection can contribute to swelling and inflammation causing glands and follicles to become blocked.
+• Infections: Any sort of infection can contribute to swelling and inflammation, causing glands and follicles to become blocked.

 • Hormones: Some dogs are affected by hormonal imbalances.
-Fluctuations in hormones, especially age-related changes or a female dog during estrus can contribute to the development of cysts in certain dogs.
+Fluctuations in hormones, especially age-related changes or a female dog during estrus, can contribute to the development of cysts in certain dogs.

 How Are Cysts Diagnosed?

 Typically, a cyst is diagnosed by taking a small sample of the contents of the swelling.
 This is often done via fine needle aspiration.
-A small needle is inserted into the cyst and a sample of the fluid or material inside is withdrawn.
+A small needle is inserted into the cyst, and a sample of the fluid or material inside is withdrawn.
 The sample is then studied under the microscope to determine its origin and the cell type present.
-This can be done consciously in some dogs who will tolerate it.
+This can be done consciously in some dogs that will tolerate it.
 Others will have to be sedated to obtain a sample.

 In some cases, a full biopsy is required for diagnosis.
 A tissue sample will be surgically removed for analysis.
 This is taken while the dog is under general anesthetic.